-For the kitchen counters, remove everything from the surfaces.
-See how much you use the items on frequent use.
-Anything that isn’t used often can go in the appropriate drawer or be thrown out.
+See how many of the items you use on frequent basis.
+Anything that isn’t used often can go in the appropriate drawer or be donated.
 Broken and faulty utensils can get binned too.
 What things can be used to put on display?
 Your favourite mugs?
 Your go to spices?
 A fruit bowl?
 The essential appliances like the kettle and toaster.
 This is where you can show off your “pretty” things or can make things look pretty like putting out labeled jars.